efck-chat-keyboard/efck-chat-keyboard.github.io/content/pages/index.md

 dominated by a few simple and
 reliable, extensible and open protocols, such as well-known IRC and XMPP. 👽
-Designed by computer scientists and subject to peer review, available for good use by anyone.
+Designed by computer scientists and subject to peer review via RFCs, available for good use by anyone.
-There were these protocols,
+There were the protocols,
 and there was a multitude of software clients, each of which could speak the protocol, but could do so in a customized and user-centric and tunable manner. 👌

+*[IRC]: Internet Relay Chat
+*[XMPP]: Extensible Messaging and Presence Protocol *[RFCs]: Request For Comments
+*[protocol]: a set of rules governing the exchange or transmission of data between devices

-Then along with the web platform came corporations and startups and vendors, and they, one by one, switched to secret 👁 and proprietary socket-level protocols for chat data interchange, locking their consumer users forever more in.
+Then along with the web platform came corporations and startups and vendors, and they, one by one, switched to secret and proprietary 👁 chat protocols and non-interoperable clients, locking their consumer users forever more in.
 And today you can't influence the sort order of your online friends in an app like Facebook. 😠

 <div itemprop="description" class="p description" markdown="1">

-**Emoji filter / Unicode chat keyboard**
+**<cite>Emoji filter / Unicode chat keyboard</cite>**
-(also **EFUCK**, or **EF*CK** if you will rather politely, or mere **EFCK** for short) is a **cross-platform open-source on-screen desktop emoji keyboard**, with built-in:
+(also **EFUCK**, or **EF*CK** if you will rather politely, or mere **EFCK** for short) is a **free cross-platform open-source on-screen desktop emoji keyboard**, with built-in:

 *[EFUCK]: Emoji filter / Unicode chat keyboard